radiant-rstats/radiant.model/cran-comments.md

 ## Resubmission

 This is a resubmission.
+In this version I have addressed an issue introduced by a change in broom 0.7.0 and attempted to address the NoLD issue identified by CRAN.

+## Test environments

+* local OS X install, R 4.0.2
+* local Windows install, R 4.0.2
+* ubuntu "trusty" (on travis-ci), R release and devel
+* win-builder
+* rhub

+## R CMD check results

+There were no ERRORs or WARNINGs.
+There was one NOTE related to the number of non-standard dependencies.
+However, this note is not easily addressed without substantially inconveniencing users that rely only on the web (shiny) interface available for radiant.model.

+# Previous cran-comments

+## Resubmission

+This is a resubmission.
 In this version I have removed screenshots used in the documentation and linked to images on the documentation website instead to reduce package size.

 ## Test environments